IsmaelMousa/IsmaelMousa.github.io/README.md

 motivating me to pursue further studies in Computer Science with a focus on AI at [An-Najah National University](https://www.najah.edu/en/#).

-### Professional Pursuits
+### Continuous Learning

-As a self-learner, I actively seek out opportunities to expand my expertise and engage in projects that drive innovation in AI and related domains.
+I actively seek out opportunities to expand my expertise and engage in projects that drive innovation in AI and related domains.
 I am deeply committed to staying updated with the latest advancements and methodologies in the field.

 ### Interests and Hobbies

-Beyond my professional endeavors, I have a keen interest in sports, movies, and exploring foreign languages.
-Italian 🇮🇹, in
-particular, holds a special place in my heart as I enjoy delving into its culture and linguistic nuances.
+Beyond my continuous learning journey, I have a keen interest in sports, movies, and exploring foreign languages.
+Italian 🇮🇹, in particular, holds a special place in my heart as I enjoy delving into its culture and linguistic nuances.

-### Collaboration and Teamwork

-I thrive in collaborative environments where I can contribute my skills and learn from others.
-Embracing teamwork, I believe in leveraging collective expertise to tackle complex challenges and drive meaningful outcomes.

 ## Education

 - B.S., Computer Science | [An-Najah National University](https://www.najah.edu/en/#) (Sep 2021 - Present)
 - Industrial High School, Electricity | [Nablus Industrial H.S](https://ween.ps/schools/nabls/nabls-althanwyt-alsnaeyt-nabls) (Sep 2020 - Aug 2021)

-## Experience
+## Involvement

 - Monitor and Mentor | Palestine & Saudi Arabia (Jan 2019)
     - Volunteered as a supervisor for a group of 10 students and colleagues during a 14-day program in Saudi Arabia.